nukeychess/chess-srs/README.md

 ## Features

 ### Current Features:
 - None!
-Currently, this is just the empty shell of an Electron app with a boostrap starter template and no functionality.
-It will not be a usable app until all the features in the short-term section are completed.
+Currently, it just displays a placeholder GUI with a position editor chessboard.
+- This will not be a usable app until all the features in the short-term section are completed, at which point I'll make a 1.0 release.

 ### Planned Features (Short-term):
 - Integrate [chessboard.js](https://github.com/oakmac/chessboardjs/) as a chess GUI